jeffreyhwatson/terry_stops_project/.ipynb_checkpoints/README-checkpoint.md

 ***
 ## Overview

 Terry stops are named after the 1968 Supreme Court decision Terry v.
 Ohio and involve the temporary detention of a person based on a reasonable suspicion of criminal activity.
 This project's goal was to create and train a predictive model, based on a dataset of Seattle Terry Stops data, for use by legal assistance organizations, law firms, and district attorneys.

 Stop outcomes were divided into two groups and the model was trained to predict either Minor Outcomes (Field Contact, Citation/Infraction) or Major Outcomes (Arrest, Offense Report, Referred for Prosecution).

 Data cleaning, eda, modeling, tuning and evaluation were performed and a random forest classifier was chosen as the the final model for the project.
-Since we want to avoid both false positives and false negatives for this project, an accuracy measure of F1 was employed because it is sensitive to both types of error.
+Because we want to avoid both false positives and false negatives for this project, an accuracy measure of F1 was employed because it is sensitive to both types of error.
 Since an F1 score is a mix of both precision and recall (F1=1 means perfect recall and precision), the results are more easily described in terms of recall and precision.
 A final F1 accuracy score of 0.90 was achieved at the end of the modeling process, and the model's recall score of .92 meant that 92% of major outcomes were correctly classified as major outcomes.
 Further, its precision score of .87 indicated that 87% of stops classified as major outcomes truly ended in major outcomes.

 An alternate logistic regression model with an F1 accuracy score of 0.89 (recall=.90, precision=.88) is also available for use if requested.

-Next steps for the project include implementing a feature selection algorithm, tuning an XGboost classifier, and further investigating the logistic regression model's adherence to the underlying assumptions of logistic regression in an attempt to further quantify the effect of specific features on the model.
+Next steps for the project include implementing feature selection algorithms, permutation feature importance, tuning an XGboost classifier, and further investigating the logistic regression model's adherence to the underlying assumptions of logistic regression in an attempt to further quantify the effect of specific features on the model.
 ***
 ## Business Understanding
 Individuals and entities, such as legal assistance organizations, law firms, and district attorneys, that need to allocate resources based on major interactions with the judicial system can benefit from a model that can predict such interactions based on Terry stop administrative and demographic data.